jlesage/docker-sharry/DOCKERHUB.md

 Where:

-  - `/docker/appdata/sharry`: This is where the application stores its configuration, states, log and any files needing persistency.
+  - `/docker/appdata/sharry`: Stores the application's configuration, state, logs, and any files requiring persistency.

-Browse to `http://your-host-ip:9090` to access the Sharry web interface.
+Access the Sharry GUI by browsing to `http://your-host-ip:9090`.

 ## Documentation